zacLibaud/bADA55.github.io/index.md

 | **Number of experienced users with Threshold method**  | 902          | 611       |
 | **Percentage of experienced users from Threshold in group from Clustering** | 100.00%      | 100.00%   |

 Good news, the experts highlighted by the first (threshold) method are also found by the clustering method.
 Actually, this is not so surprising...
-The threshold method focuses on identifying users with a high number of reviews, highlighting those who have consistently engaged with the platform over time, while clustering groups users based on other behavioral patterns, the number of reviews also being included in the features.
+The threshold method focuses on identifying users with a high number of reviews, highlighting those who have consistently engaged with the platform over time, while clustering groups users based on other behavioral pattern, the number of reviews also being included in the features.
+And it seems that this one allows for a good separation.

 By taking the experts identified through the threshold method, we prioritize users whose contributions are quantifiable and whose knowledge is backed by substantial activity.
 Since they represent already 50% of the reviews, this refined subset serves as a sufficient and solid foundation and offers a focused lens for deeper analysis.